-SPECIAL THANKS TO NELL J. REDFIELD FOUNDATION & THE E.L.
-CORD FOUNDATION FOR THEIR SUPPORT!
+SPECIAL THANKS TO NELL J. REDFIELD FOUNDATION FOR THEIR SUPPORT!

 For more details about any of the opportunities listed below, call (775) 353-7815 or email email@example.com.
 Please note: Financial assistance to help with registration fees is available for children, seniors and people with disabilities who cannot otherwise afford to take part in our programs.

 Bring your friends and come out to practice your game every Wednesday at 2:45 p.m. at Wild Island Coconut Bowl!
 We keep track of scores to average for the Special Olympics tournament in November.
-Cost is $2.
+Cost is $2 per day for one game.
 No pre-registration necessary.

 In addition to the opportunity to climb, Sierra Nevada Community Sailing provides adaptive boats, offering Adventure Day participants a chance to try sailing.
 Disabled Sports USA Far West will bring adaptive cycling equipment to Sparks Marina Park for Adventure Day and guide attendees in the cycling events.

 For more information on Mark Wellman’s Adventure Day at the Marina, call (775) 353-2376.

 LANDEEZ ALL-TERRAIN WHEELCHAIR